Call for Training Projects for 2024 and Educational Leave (CPP)

 Department: Faculty of Sciences

-Summary: This project aims to develop a low-power, vertical-axis urban wind turbine connected to the electrical grid on the Triolet campus.
-This multidisciplinary project primarily draws on expertise in mechanics (fabrication of the support structure, optimization of wind kinetic energy conversion) and electricity (development of a high-performance generator/converter assembly).
-System supervision (SCADA for "Supervisory Control And Data Acquisition") is also a central element of the project.
+Abstract: The project aims to develop a low-power urban vertical-axis wind turbine connected to the power grid on the Triolet campus.
+This multidisciplinary project primarily draws on expertise in mechanical engineering (manufacturing the support structure, optimizing the conversion of wind kinetic energy) and electrical engineering (developing a high-performance generator/converter system).
+System supervision (SCADA, which stands for “Supervisory Control and Data Acquisition”) is also a central component of the project.

 Project Leader: Jean-Michel MARIN